Microbreweries and the Craft Beer Culture in Quebec

 PairingLightness & Tradition

-A few pointers to fully enjoy Quebec's brewing scene, whether you're a curious novice or an enlightened amateur.
+Some pointers to fully enjoy Quebec’s craft beer scene, whether you’re a curious beginner or a seasoned enthusiast.

-• Start with the showcases: specialized bars (tap rooms) allow you to taste several styles in small quantities before finding your favorite brewery.
+• Start with the displays: specialized bars (tap rooms) let you taste several styles in small amounts before choosing a favorite brewery.

 • Ask questions: microbrewery bartenders are passionate.
-They love to explain their recipes, ingredients, and inspirations.
+They love explaining their recipes, ingredients, and inspirations.

-• Follow release calendars: limited editions sell out quickly.
-Subscribe to brewery newsletters so you don't miss event brews.
+• Follow release calendars: limited editions sell out fast.
+Subscribe to brewery newsletters so you don’t miss special batches.

 • Visit on weekdays: for a more intimate experience, prefer weekday visits.
-Brewers are often available for an authentic exchange.
+Brewers are often available for genuine conversations.

-• Explore off the beaten path: small neighborhood breweries and collaborative projects sometimes hold the most beautiful surprises.
+• Explore off the beaten path: neighborhood microbreweries and collaborative projects sometimes hold the best surprises.

-• Pair with food: don't underestimate the power of beer-terroir pairings.
+• Eat in harmony: don’t underestimate the power of beer-terroir pairings.
 A good dish can reveal unexpected notes in your pint.

-After a brewery circuit session, come recover at Carrera Café.
-A strong espresso clears your head after a few tastings, and our Charlevoix cheese board is the ideal refuel before the next lap.
+After a brewery tour session, come pick up at Carrera Café.
+A strong espresso clears the mind after a few tastings, and our Charlevoix cheese board is the perfect refuel before the next round.
 The paddock for terroir enthusiasts.

 Craft beer lovers, you have a refined palate and a curious mind.
-You will appreciate our characterful espresso and our selection of local products even more.
+You will especially appreciate our bold espresso and our selection of local products.
 Two artisanal cultures, one philosophy.

 More articles